ZSolarDev/ZSolarDev/README.md

 |Sage.net, a Hunger Games Minecraft Server|How to make Minecraft Plugins on Paper|

 ## What I'm learning...
 I'm attempting to learn art, and figure out what path I want to take for game development.
-Like wether I want to be indie, wether I want to make a team, etc. I'm also trying to learn blender, which is going a lot better than expected.
+Like whether I want to be indie, whether I want to make a team, etc. I'm also trying to learn blender, which is going a lot better than expected.

 About 3d modeling, Its a lot easier than I was expecting!
 I actually modeled a soda can with a face like 3 days through learning blender, and I did it without a tutorial!
 I even modeled the extruding section for the face, the details of the top/bottom of the can, and even the straw.
 Its all low poly as im not yet ready to make anything actually detailed, but I think I'm doing pretty well with blender.